forgemo/byte_stream_splitter/README.md

     // The splitter implements the Iterator trait and can be used as such.
     // You can iteratate through the matches via next() or next_to_buf().
-    // Use next() if you dont care about holding the whole match in memory while searching for the next seperator.
+    // Use next() if you dont care about holding the whole match in memory while searching for the next separator.
-    // Use next_to_buf() if you want to directly handle the matched bytes while scanning for the next seperator.
+    // Use next_to_buf() if you want to directly handle the matched bytes while scanning for the next separator.

-    // The first match contains all bytes until the first seperator sequence is detected (Prefix).
+    // The first match contains all bytes until the first separator sequence is detected (Prefix).
     // The last match contains all bytes starting from the last detected sperator sequence.
 (Suffix)
-    // All other matches inbetween contain all the bytes from a seperator sequence until the next one starts.
+    // All other matches inbetween contain all the bytes from a separator sequence until the next one starts.

-    // Note: If the stream immediately starts with the seperator, the prefix will still be returnd empty.
+    // Note: If the stream immediately starts with the separator, the prefix will still be returnd empty.

-    let mut splitter = ByteStreamSplitter::new(&mut data, &sperator);
+    let mut splitter = ByteStreamSplitter::new(&mut data, &separator);
     let prefix = splitter.next().unwrap().unwrap();
     let match1 = splitter.next().unwrap().unwrap();
     let match2 = splitter.next().unwrap().unwrap();